 Each woman was given three TTCRF sessions with about a month between.
 The treatment time was 25 minutes on average, with external treatments covering the whole vulva, which includes both sets of labia, perineum, mons pubis, clitoral glans (little clitoral nub) and the clitoral hood.
 The full vaginal length was also treated, with a focus on the top wall where the elusive g-spot exists (this area is thought to actually be where the large, leggy clitoral structures that reach deep inside are stimulated via the vagina).

 All the women who had previously said they couldn’t achieve orgasms, did indeed orgasm.
-This treatment is a non-hormonal, non-surgical option for women having problems orgasming.
+This treatment could be a non-hormonal, non-surgical option for women having problems orgasming.